expectedparrot/edsl/docs/questions.rst

    q = QuestionNumerical(
       question_name = "age",
-      question_text = "How old are you?",
-      min_value = 1,
+      question_text = "How old are you (in years)?", min_value = 1,
-      max_value = 10
+      max_value = 100
    )

 `option_labels` - A parameter that can be added to `linear_scale` questions to specify labels for the scale options.
-For example, in a linear scale question where the respondent must rate their agreement with a statement on a scale from 1 to 5:
+For example, in a linear scale question where the response must be an integer between 1 and 5 reflecting the respondent's agreement with a statement:

 .. code-block:: python